UlordChain/ulord-node-stratum-pool/README.md

 -------
 To support development of this project feel free to donate :)
 * UT: UW9axn8wtuwbkr2SRmo4vUraTc7tRycQF3

- ps: The donated UT flows to Ulord community foundation and is supervised by the community.
+PS: The donated UT flows to Ulord community foundation and is supervised by the community.

 Credits